BentoBoxWorld/docs/docs/BentoBox/MetadataAPI.md

 # BentoBox Persistent Metadata API

-As of 1.15.4, BentoBox has a persistent metadata API that enables metadata to be stored on Users or Islands persistently.
+BentoBox has a persistent metadata API that enables metadata to be stored on Users, Players or Islands persistently.
 This enables addons that do not need or want to handle their own database storage to store data using this API instead.
 For example, the Border addon only needs to store a simple boolean that records whether the border is switched on or off for the user.
 It would be overkill to store this in a database table, so instead, the addon can place this boolean into